 - have a certificate, issued under the Social Security Act 1991, stating that they were residing in Australia on a particular date.

-More information is available on the Department of Families, Housing, Community Services and Indigenous Affairs Guide to Social Security Law.
+More information is available on the Department of Social Services, Social Security Guide.

 A social housing provider may waive the NSW residency rule for any of the following compelling reasons: